fiveohhh/xodocs/source/gateway_engine.rst

 Application Hosting
 ~~~~~~~~~~~~~~~~~~~
-Gateway Engine's core feature is to provide a framework for you application/s
+Gateway Engine's core feature is to provide a framework for your application/s
 to run in.
-Allowing you to focus development efforts on just the business
+This allows you to focus development efforts on just the business
 logic of your application.

 Process Monitoring